 The Rev. Camille Henderson-Edwards

-A provisional elder within the North Georgia Conference of the United Methodist Church, Camille served as an associate pastor at Cascade United Methodist Church, Atlanta Georgia before joining the General Board of Church and Society.
+An elder in full connection within the North Georgia Conference of the United Methodist Church, Camille served as an associate pastor at Cascade United Methodist Church, Atlanta Georgia before joining the General Board of Church and Society.
 She also has previous experience with the Congressional Black Caucus Foundation, the Children’s Defense Fund, and The Carter Center’s Human Rights Program.

 “My ministry within GBCS allows me to journey with faith communities in creating comprehensive responses to unjust conditions,” Camille said.
 “I am particularly concerned with issues of gender-based violence and committed to ensuring that the Church curates sacred space for women and girls to flourish.”